 'We shall remember them'

 The Memorial's Hall of Memories is currently closed while earthquake strengthening work takes place.
-Along with the ongoing Memorial Park construction work, we are currently not offering any educational visits due to the limited access to the Memorial.
-However please contact us if you have any questions.
+Along with the ongoing Memorial Park construction work, we are not offering any educational visits in 2014 due to the limited access to the Memorial.
+However do contact us if you have any questions.

 Curator Paul Riley talking to a school group.